WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **YOU CAN ATTACH SECURITY GROUP TO A LAMBDA**

 * **YOU CAN PLACE LAMBDA INSIDE A VPC SUBNET**.
-You can even make the lambda completely private
+The **subnet HAS TO BE PRIVATE though**.
+If you want to make sure that your lambda within VPC can access internet **place NAT gateway within your public subnet**.
+This is because lambdas have ENI assigned that never gets public IP.

+- lambdas **inbound connections are blocked**.
+When it comes to outbound, **outbound TCP/IP and UDP/IP sockets are supported**.

 ### Step Functions